We may receive compensation when you click on links to products from our partners.

 A personal website offers job seekers numerous advantages in their search for employment.
 It enhances their visibility, enabling them to remain competitive in the job market.
 Acquiring a domain name, which is the initial step in setting up a website, takes only minutes, incurs minimal costs, and is a crucial prerequisite for establishing an online presence.

 How to Get Started:

 What is a domain name? – A domain name is the address where anyone can find you online.
 It must be properly purchased and registered in the owner’s name.
 The domain will then be owned by that person, who can then do any number of bigger, more dynamic things with it.
 Or even nothing at all.
 There are no set “rules” for owning a domain name; no specific guidelines or timelines that must be adhered to.
 Some individuals simply establish a one or two-page website outlining their profile, experience, education, and skill.

-Getting a domain name – When you set out to buy a domain name, it would be in your best interest to try and get a name that matches (as close as possible) to your name.
-So, if you name is Joe Candidate, “Joe-Candidate.com” would be a great start.
+Getting a domain name – When you set out to buy a domain name, it would be in your best interest to try and get a name that matches (as closely as possible) your name.
+So, if your name is Joe Candidate, “Joe-Candidate.com” would be a great start.
 Chances are, your first choice will not be available.
-Pick something as close as possible to your name (and avoid a name that would draw unwanted attention). , superior-quality website services that cater to small business owner’s needs.
+Pick something as close as possible to your name (and avoid a name that would draw unwanted attention), superior-quality website services that cater to small business owners’ needs.
 A company like Register.com is a fine example of a company that can provide the essential tools that businesses need to establish, build, and maintain an online presence.

 Benefits of a Personal Website:

 Define and “Brand” yourself – A website can be a great way to demonstrate your knowledge and skills, especially if you are in the technology field.
 Your website should be a part of your overall job search package, help define your brand and serve as a written version of your “elevator speech“.